jennings/rabbitmq-website/site/configure.md

 The classic format is **deprecated**.
 Please prefer the [new style config format](#config-file) in `rabbitmq.conf` accompanied by an `advanced.config` file as needed.

+For backwards compatibility, if `rabbitmq.config` exists in the configuration directory, then RabbitMQ will read it instead of `rabbitmq.conf`.
+To read `rabbitmq.conf` by default, the file `rabbitmq.config` must be removed.

-To use a config file in the classic format, export `RABBITMQ_CONFIG_FILE` to point to the file with a `.config` extension.
-The extension will indicate to RabbitMQ that it should treat the file as one in the classic config format.
+If the environment variable `RABBITMQ_CONFIG_FILE` points to a file with a `.config` extension, RabbitMQ will treat the file as one in the classic config format.

 [An example configuration file](https://github.com/rabbitmq/rabbitmq-server/blob/v3.7.x/deps/rabbit/docs/rabbitmq.config.example) named
 `rabbitmq.config.example`.
 It contains an example of most of the configuration items in the classic config format.